medialab/minet/docs/cli.md

 .
 Retrieving the "like" number for the urls listed in a CSV file:
     $ minet fb url-likes url -i url.csv > url_likes.csv

+how to use the command with a CSV file?

+> A lot of minet commands, including this one, can both be
+> given a single value to process or a bunch of them if
+> given the column of a CSV file passed to -i/--input instead.

+> Note that when given a CSV file as input, minet will
+> concatenate the input file columns with the ones added
+> by the command.
+You can always restrict the input file
+> columns to keep by using the -s/--select flag.

+.
+Here is how to use a command with a single value:
+    $ minet facebook url-likes "value"

+.
+Here is how to use a command with a CSV file:
+    $ minet facebook url-likes column_name -i file.csv

+.
+Here is how to read CSV file from stdin using `-`:
+    $ xsv search -s col . | minet facebook url-likes column_name -i -

+.
+Here is how to indicate that the CSV column may contain multiple values separated by a special character:
+    $ minet facebook url-likes column_name -i file.csv --explode "|"

+.
+This also works with single values:
+    $ minet facebook url-likes "value1,value2" --explode ","
 ```

 ## Google